The most important traffic regulations and other helpful details about law in Italy.

 2. You must use dipped headlights during the day while travelling on motorways and major roads outside cities.

-3. Watch out: On the Brennero Motorway (A22) the maximum speed is limited to 110 km/h - not to 130 km/h as usual on Italian motorways.
+3. Watch out: On the Brennero Motorway (A22) between Brennero and Bolzano Sud, the maximum speed is limited to 110 km/h - not to 130 km/h as usual on Italian motorways.

 4. Always give way to pedestrians crossing the crossways.
 Otherwise you face high fines!